Jahia/blueprint-servlet-osgi-module/README.md

 servlet-osgi-module
 ===================

-A sample Jahia module that register a servlet using OSGi Blueprint
+A sample Jahia module that registers a servlet using OSGi Blueprint

 Requirements
 ------------